The Low-Down On Consent-Free Granny Flats In Hamilton

 As always, feasibility will depend on site specifics, build costs, and financing, but the pathway is now more straightforward.

-Scrapping resource consent for granny flats won't transform the Hamilton property market any time soon, but it could be the ticket to added income, family flexibility, or a sharper investment edge.
+Scrapping consents for granny flats - where conditions are satisfied - won't transform the Hamilton property market any time soon, but it could be the ticket to added income, family flexibility, or a sharper investment edge.
 Our advice is simple; do your homework, sooner rather than later to avoid being caught out by local pitfalls.